AdePhil/youbox/README.md

 ## Features Covered

 - List of videos that can be watched by the user.
-- Upload videos (mp4,mov,mkv,webm) of file size limit of 200MB. **Note.
+- Upload videos **(mp4,mov,mkv,webm)** of file size limit of 200MB. **Note.
 Cloundinary Max video size is 100MB**.
 - View Channels subscribed to.
 - View Recommended channels.
-- Playing videos on the system and the ones uploaded
+- Play videos on the system (Simulated with youtube links) and the ones uploaded by the user.
-- Search for videos by title.
 - Like Videos.
 - Share Videos.
+- Display a discount banner for users from the US. **(Location is detected using the IP Address of the user)**
 - Comment on Videos.
 - Testing...Not done because of strict adherence rule (Prefered testing framework is react testing library).